korishev/appshot/README.md

 The goal for AppShot is to provide a framework for creating pluggable providers for application pausing/restarting, filesystem freezeing/thawing and volume management, whether local (LVM, et. al.) or cloud (Amazon EBS, et. al.).
 The software isn't quite there yet, but progress is being made.

+MySQL is supported as an app, but it this gem doesn't install the mysql2 gem for you.
+You'll need to do that if you want to use the MySQL app functions.

 Currently only supports some Device Mapper filesystems for freezing (ext4, XFS), Mysql as an application, and Amazon EBS as the volume store.
 More on the way.

 Support for ext3, ReiserFS and JFS in filesystem freezing should be a trivial method alias, but I haven't had time to test them.
 Filesystem freezing is unnecessary when using LMV2's volume snapshot capability (the underlying device-mapper provides this functionality for free), but I haven't implemented LVM2 snapshots yet.